 - Major courses – minimum of 22 hours in the major to include an orientation course (AGNR 100 or an equivalent orientation course in the department or university).

 Selection of a Minor

 Students may have a single or multiple minors in any of the UT colleges recorded on their transcripts without regard to course overlap among majors and minors.
-Minors offered by CASNR departments require a minimum of 15 credit hours in courses offered in the program.
+Minors offered by Herbert departments require a minimum of 15 credit hours in courses offered in the program.
 The majority of credit hours must be at the 300- and 400-level.
 No departmental or college orientation 100-level course may be used to satisfy the requirements of the minor.
 At least 9 of the credit hours required for the minor must be completed at the Knoxville campus.
 Each department offering a minor lists specific requirements.
-Minors offered in the College of Agricultural Sciences and Natural Resources are open to students of any other college who have the approval of their academic advisor and department.
-Students working on a minor in the College of Agricultural Sciences and Natural Resources should contact the specific department to have an academic advisor assigned.
+Minors offered in the Herbert College of Agriculture are open to students of any other college who have the approval of their academic advisor and department.
+Students working on a minor in the Herbert College of Agriculture should contact the specific department to have an academic advisor assigned.